sematic-ai/sematic/docs/sematic-ui.md

 On the far right side of the screen, you will find the Notes Panel where you can collaborate with your team and exchange notes and comments about the pipeline's outputs.

+Notes of all runs are showed but notes are always attached to a specific run in order to maintain the history and context of the conversation.